Members of the Filipino Performing Arts Group at the Cesar Chavez Day 2018

 CARE FOR BAMBOOS.
 The bamboos will easily crack in a dry climate like New Mexico.
 Cracked bamboos can’t be used for dancing because they are harder to click and might totally crack during performance plus it may cause blister on the clickers’s hands.
 Do not expose them in the sun as much as possible (only when you are performing).
 Do not even store in the garage where it is hot so store them inside the house.
 It needs constant moisture to avoid cracking so spraying it with water maybe every week is recommended especially during summer time.
 Some people leave them in the bathroom where moisture is there every time someone takes a shower.
 Also, put two wood under for the bottom bamboos to protect the clickers’s hands and to protect the carpet or floor.
 (NOTE: Some venues especially residences DO NOT want their floors damaged with bamboos.)

 Paru Parung Bukid: Joshua, Jordyn, Kai, & Mia.

-Contact artistic directors/choreographers: Tessie at email@example.com or Maricar at firstname.lastname@example.org.
-Group leaders: Krystal and Zeke.
+Contact artistic directors/ choreographers: Tessie at email@example.com or Maricar at firstname.lastname@example.org.
+Group leader/Tinikling choreographer: Krystal; and Finance Officer: Gloria.